-Fortnite vs. PUBG?
-Which game should you try?
+Fortnite vs. PUBG: which should you play?
 Should you play them on mobile or on desktop?
-2017 was the year of the battle royale, and it is sure to go from strength to strength in 2018.
+2017 was the year of the battle royale, and it is going from strength to strength in 2018.
 There are two major players: Fortnite vs. PUBG.
 But which is best?

-PlayerUnknown’s Battlegrounds has taken PC gaming by storm - and might do the same on mobile - racking up ridiculous sales numbers and zooming up Steam’s concurrent user chart.
-Since you can never have too much of a good thing, Fortnite soon came along with its own battle royale mode.
-Looking remarkably similar to its battle royale rival, Fortnite Battle Royale took full advantage of the winning formula.
+PlayerUnknown’s Battlegrounds has taken PC gaming by storm, racking up ridiculous sales numbers and zooming up Steam’s concurrent user chart.
+Since you can never have too much of a good thing, Fortnite introduced its own battle royale mode.
+Looking remarkably similar to its battle royale rival, at first, Fortnite Battle Royale took full advantage of the winning formula.

-But which is better?
-There’s only one way to find out: Fortnite vs. PUBG.
+But which is better between Fortnite vs. PUBG?
 The two might share many similarities, but there are enough differences to make them look, play, and feel distinct.
-So, all aboard the PCGamesN battle bus/plane, then, as we take Fortnite vs. PUBG, drop them on an island, and make them fight it out to the death.
+So, all aboard the PCGamesN battle bus/plane, as we take Fortnite vs. PUBG, drop them on an island, and make them fight it out to the death.